Lombiq/Orchard-Dojo-Library/Library/Wiki/Recipe.md

 The Owner and the Author properties are set by the parameters name AdminUsername.
 When you execute a recipe you can pass an object containg properties that has been gathered from the UI.

+Roles can be configured through the roles menu in admin dasboard but also through a recipe step.

+A sample of roles configuration step:

+    {
+        "name": "roles",
+        "Roles": [
+            {
+                "Name": "Journalist",
+                "Permissions": [ "PublishContent", "EditContent" ]
+            },
+            {
+                "Name": "Suscriptor",
+                "Permissions": [ ]
+            },
+        ]
+    }

 For more information about scripting read the following [README.md file](https://github.com/OrchardCMS/Orchard2/blob/master/src/Orchard.Cms.Web/Modules/Orchard.Scripting/README.md "README.md file") in the Orchard Core repository.